 The common feature in all earth building techniques is that the earth material is subsoil that is composed of clay, silt, and sand where clay is the binder or cementing ingredient and that the drying process is through the evaporative effect of sun drying.

 The methods and techniques used are as varied as the people of the earth, the resources available to them and the climates in which they are used.

 There are at least 12 methods of earth building used and these can be further divided into a total of at least 18 techniques.

 - Mud brick is the most popular name used in Australia to describe bricks made from various compositions of soil and dried at air temperature in the brick production stage.

 - There are almost as many ways of making mud bricks as there are mud brick makers.
 One major distinction however is the consistency and water content of the material at the time of forming into bricks.
 With puddled mud bricks, the moisture content is quite high and the texture is that of mud or dough.
-With pressed mud bricks the moisture content is lower and the consistency is that of damp soil.

 - Rammed Earth (Pise)